diofant/diofant/docs/tutorial/manipulation.rst

     >>> Integer(2).args
     ()

 They both have empty ``args``.
-In SymPy, empty ``args`` signal that we have hit a leaf of the expression tree.
+In Diofant, empty ``args`` signal that we have hit a leaf of the expression tree.

-So there are two possibilities for a SymPy expression.
+So there are two possibilities for a Diofant expression.
 Either it has empty ``args``, in which case it is a leaf node in any expression tree, or it has ``args``, in which case, it is a branch node of any expression tree.
 When it has ``args``, it can be completely rebuilt from its ``func`` and its ``args``.